inkegle/inkegle.github.io/_pages/about.md

   - /about.html
 ---

-I'm a second year undergraduate student from [School of Resources and Environmental Engineering](https://cree.wust.edu.cn/index.htm), [Wuhan University of Science and Technology](https://www.wust.edu.cn/).
+Fang Yan is a second year undergraduate student from [School of Resources and Environmental Engineering](https://cree.wust.edu.cn/index.htm), [Wuhan University of Science and Technology](https://www.wust.edu.cn/).
 My research interest includes computer vision, machine learning, and combinatorial optimization.

 <!-- A data-driven personal website
 ======